thatguywiththatname/selfhosted/README.md

 git clone https://github.com/psidex/Apollo ~/Apollo && cd ~/Apollo && sudo bash setup
 ```

-All files used by docker images are stored in `/etc/dockercontainerfiles`.
+All files used by docker containers are stored in `/etc/dockercontainerfiles`.

 The `Apollo` directory can be deleted after `setup` is run.